mans2singh/GettingAndCleaningDataProject/CodeBook.md

 From the feature_info.txt file in the data set

-The original 86 variable names are as follows
+The original 86 variable names are as follows:

 tBodyAcc-mean()-X
 tBodyAcc-mean()-Y